department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/mobile-experience/conversation-guide-v2.md

 ## Intro

 Thanks for joining us today!
 My name is Laurel/Christian, and I also have some colleagues on the line observing and taking notes.
 Today we're going to talk about finding the nearest VA facility near you.
+I just want to confirm that you joined the Zoom meeting on a mobile phone.

 Before we get started, I want to give you an idea of what this session will be like: